Ruslan Kravchenko: Career

 From 2019 to 2020, he had worked as a Deputy Military Prosecutor of the Central Region of Ukraine, and was transferred to the position of Prosecutor of the Department for Procedural Guidance and Supervision over Compliance with Laws in the Conduct of Operational Investigative Activities of the Department for Organization of Procedural Guidance, Supervision over Execution of Court Decisions and in the Conduct of Operational Investigative Activities of the Specialized Prosecutor's Office in the Military and Defense Sphere of the Central Region.

 From 2020 to 2021, Ruslan Kravchenko had worked as the Head of the Department of Procedural Guidance in Criminal Proceedings on Crimes in the Field of the Defense Industry of the Specialized Prosecutor's Office in the Military and Defense Spheres of the Office of the General Prosecutor of Ukraine.

 In 2021, Ruslan Kravchenko became the Head of the Bucha District Prosecutor's Office in Kyiv Oblast.
-From March 31, 2022, he has recorded and investigated Russian war crimes in Bucha.
+From 31 March 2022, he has recorded and investigated Russian war crimes in Bucha.

-In April 2023, he was appointed as Head of the Kyiv Regional State Administration by the Decree of the President of Ukraine (Volodymyr Zelenskyy) from April 10, 2023, no. 204/2023.
-He was dismissed from this post by Presidential Decree decree no. 887/2024 on December 30, 2024.
+In April 2023, he was appointed as Head of the Kyiv Regional State Administration by the Decree of the President of Ukraine (Volodymyr Zelenskyy) from 10 April 2023, no. 204/2023.
+He was dismissed from this post by Presidential Decree decree no. 887/2024 on 30 December 2024.
 The following day the Cabinet of Ministers of Ukraine appointed Kravchenko head of the State Tax Service of Ukraine.

 On 17 June 2025, he was approved as Prosecutor General of Ukraine by Verkhovna Rada.
-On 21 June 2025, he was appointed as Prosecutor General by President of Ukraine Volodymyr Zelenskyy.
+On 21 June 2025, he was appointed as Prosecutor General by president Volodymyr Zelenskyy.

+Kravchenko resigned on 8 September 2026 after an investigation by the National Anti-Corruption Bureau (NABU) and the Specialized Anti-Corruption Prosecutor's Office (SAPO) discovered a network within his office that was involved in a money-laundering scheme involving profits derived from call centers engaged in financial scams.
+Soon after, on the night of 13 September 2026, Kravchenko left Ukraine immediately after accusing the chiefs both NABU (Semen Kryvonos) and SAPO (Oleksandr Klymenko) of crimes.
+President Zelenskyy called for his dismissal.
+The Ukrainian Anti-Corruption Action Center (ANTAC) claimed Zelenskyy allowed Kravchenko's departure for signing off on accusations against Kryvonos.